Today, Ukraine is defending Europe. We will stand with Ukraine until the Kremlin is stopped and held to account.

 Languages: Russian, English, Polish, Ukrainian

-Kristi Raik, director of the Estonian Foreign Policy Institute at the ICDS
+Kristi Raik, deputy director / Head of Foreign Policy Programme

 Areas of expertise: Estonia’s foreign, security and EU policy; Europe in the changing global order; EU foreign and security policy; EU-Russia relations; Eastern Partnership; Finland’s foreign and security policy